ShuangNi09/Gomoku-tictactoc/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-I followed the instruction on [tutorial](https://reactjs.org/tutorial/tutorial.html).
+I followed the instruction on this [tutorial](https://reactjs.org/tutorial/tutorial.html).
 I changed the 3X3 board to 10X10 board and make the winning rule as 5 Xs or Os on the same line.
 The history is stored and the player can go back to any step.

 ## Available Scripts